JoeyyScott/Gamer-Supplies/README.md

         + This will then be checked against coupons in the data store when the apply coupon button is clicked and provide the correct result.
             + If the coupon exists, a section containing information of the current coupon and the savings/discount it provides to the user.
             + If the coupon does not exist, the user is returned to the crate without any changes.
++ Currently only admins have the list of active coupon codes
+    + See **Extra Coupon Features** in [features to be added](#features-to-be-added) for information on future implementation of the coupon feature.
+    + Due to admins only having access to codes I have included a temporary section on the homepage which contains the code "```GSLAUNCH2021```" which would be used when the website launched for a set period of time (Currently a superuser would remove/expire this code themselves but in future releases it would be automated).

 **Navigation buttons**:
 + There are two buttons which provide relevant links to the user at the top of the page below the coupon field.
 These links point to: